softwaresecured/deserial/README.md

-# README
+# README - Deserial

-This tool will output a hex, base64 encoded and a base64 encoded compress payload
+This tool will output a hex, a base64 encoded and a base64 encoded compressed payload.

-The command is hardcoded in the Deserial.java file.
-To update, you will need to recompile.

 Gradle creates a fat jar which can be used directly